AwkwardTurtle42/AwkwardTurtle42.github.io/Callings/Archivist.md

 You start with your **Archive** (*bulky*) a tome which contains your accumulated knowledge.
 If you obtain Spells or Rituals in the future, this book also acts as a Grimoire which can store magic.

 Two Topics of information are already stored within your Archive.
-The first two times you access your **Deep Lore** note down the relevent Topic.
+The first two times you access your **Deep Lore** note down the relevant Topic.

 ## Core Ability - Archival Expertise

-You are an **Linguistic Expert**: fluent in every known language, and can quickly learn new ones given time and examples of text or speech.
+You are a **Linguistic Expert**: fluent in every known language, and can quickly learn new ones given time and examples of text or speech.

 The **Deep Lore** of the world is always at your fingertips inside your **Archive**.
 The first time you encounter something new that falls within a Topic stored in your Archive, you may ask the GM a single question about it which will be answered honestly.
 Further questions about the same subject will take time or research to answer.